What Is Childhood Apraxia Of Speech And How Does It Affect Children?

 Getty

-How is apraxia diagnosed?
+How are speech disorders like apraxia diagnosed?

-If you suspect your child has CAS, take them to a speech-language pathologist (SLP).
 This type of doctor can listen to your child's speech and diagnose any speech difficulties.
-They will test how well your child can comprehend speech and check their motor skills.
+They will test how well your child can comprehend speech and check their fine motor skills.
 There are several factors they will test to determine if your child has CAS, including the following.

 Oral motor skills testing